-The Trustee is responsible for the investment of the Plan's assets and arrange the administration of the Plan.
+The Trustee is responsible for the investment of the Plan's assets in the best interests of members and beneficiaries and it exercises its powers of investment in accordance with the trust deed and rules of the Plan and applicable law.
+The Trustee also arranges the administration of the Plan.
 Where they are required to make an investment decision, the Trustee first receives and considers advice from the Fiduciary Manager.
 The Trustee believes that this ensures that they are appropriately familiar with the issues concerned.

-In accordance with the Financial Services and Markets Act 2000 (FSMA), the Trustee is responsible for setting a general investment policy, but have delegated the day-to-day investment of the Plan's assets to the Fiduciary Manager.
+In accordance with the Financial Services and Markets Act 2000 (FSMA), the Trustee is responsible for setting a general investment policy, but have delegated the day-to-day investment decisions and investment management of the Plan's assets to the Fiduciary Manager, who has been appointed under section 36 of the Act.
 In turn, the Fiduciary Manager has delegated certain investment roles to companies within the wider SEI group ("SEI").
 SEI and other third party asset managers are, where appropriate, used within the Plan's portfolio either as investment managers of pooled funds or as asset managers within multi-manager pooled funds.

-The Fiduciary Management Agreement sets out the scope of the Fiduciary Manager's duties together with fees, investment restrictions and any other relevant matters in relation to the Plan.
+The Fiduciary Management Agreement (the "Agreement") sets out the scope of the Fiduciary Manager's duties together with fees, investment restrictions and any other relevant matters in relation to the Plan.
 The Fiduciary Manager is authorised and regulated by the Financial Conduct Authority (FCA) and provides the skill and expertise necessary to manage the investments of the Plan competently and in accordance with the terms of the Fiduciary Management Agreement and the principles of this SIP.

 The Trustee will monitor the performance of the Fiduciary Manager against the agreed performance objectives.
-The Trustee will regularly review the activities of the Fiduciary

-Manager to ensure they continue to perform in a competent manner and have the appropriate knowledge and experience to manage the assets of the Plan.
+The Trustee will regularly review the activities of the Fiduciary Manager to ensure they continue to perform in a competent manner and have the appropriate knowledge and experience to manage the assets of the Plan.